 - You can check the status of your request by visiting the “Account settings” page.

 - Requests may take several days to process.
 You will receive an email once this process is complete.

-- If you successfully convert to an advanced account setup, you will receive a new multi-client account (MCA), and your current Merchant Center account will become a sub-account of this new MCA.
+- If you successfully convert to an advanced account setup, you will receive a new MCA, and your current Merchant Center account will become a sub-account of this new MCA.
 You can verify and claim websites under your multi-client account by following the steps below.